spotinst/help/src/docs/kb/_faqs-for-review.md

 After you upgrade to Ocean Controller Version 2, you may get many SIEM alerts due to <i>SelfSubjectAccessReview</i> requests to your API server.
 This is expected behavior.

-With the Version 2 Ocean Controller, Spot gets reports for any custom resouce you gave it access to through the controller cluster role.
-For example, Argo rollout custom resrouce or VerticalPodAutoscaler for rightsizing.
+With the Version 2 Ocean Controller, Spot gets reports for any custom resource you gave it access to through the controller cluster role.
+For example, an Argo Rollouts custom resource or a VerticalPodAutoscaler for rightsizing.
 These require Spot to list the custom resources in the cluster and make sure there's read access.
-This happens on controller start up and periodically in addition.
+This happens when the  controller starts up and on a regular basis when it's running.

  </div>